ram-ankisarao/Projects/README.md

 # Projects
-My projects ,which are during internships of my B.tech 2nd and 3rd year
+My projects ,which  are done during internships of my B.tech 2nd and 3rd year